 WCM entered into an employment agreement with Richard Blackstone on March 15, 2005 under which Mr. Blackstone will serve as Chairman and Chief Executive Officer of WCM.
 The employment agreement provides for a four-year term beginning on January 1, 2006 or such earlier date as Mr. Blackstone becomes available to commence employment at WCM.
 Under the terms of the employment agreement, Mr. Blackstone will be paid an annual salary equal to \$650,000.
 Mr. Blackstone is also eligible to receive an annual cash bonus, with a target of \$650,000; provided that Mr. Blackstone may elect that either (i) if he commences work with WCM in 2005, that his bonus with respect to 2005 shall not be less than \$650,000 (pro rated to reflect his actual service to WCM in such year) or (ii) that his bonus with respect to 2006 shall not be less than \$650,000.
 In addition, WCM will pay Mr. Blackstone a special payment in the amount of \$100,000, less any annual bonus amounts paid to Mr. Blackstone by WCM or his current employer with respect to 2005.
-In the event that WCM terminates the employment agreement for any reason other than cause or if Mr. Blackstone terminates his employment for good reason, as defined in the agreement, Mr. Blackstone will be entitled to severance benefits equal to: \$2,000,000 if such termination occurs in the first year of the contract, \$1,500,000 if such termination occurs in the second year of the contract, \$1,000,000 if such termination occurs in the third year of the contract, or \$650,000 if such termination occurs in the final year of the contract, plus a pro-rated annual bonus; and continued participation in WCM's group health and life insurance plans for one year after termination.
-The employment agreement also contains standard covenants relating to confidentiality and assignment of intellectual property rights and one-year post employment non-solicitation covenants.
+In the event that WCM terminates the employment agreement for any reason other than cause or if Mr. Blackstone terminates his employment for good reason, as defined in the agreement, Mr. Blackstone will be entitled to severance benefits equal to: \$2,000,000 if such termination occurs in the first year of the contract, \$1,500,000 if such termination occurs in the third year of the contract, \$1,500,000 if such termination occurs in the third year of the contract, \$1,500,000 if such termination occurs in the third year of the contract, \$1,000,000 if such termination occurs in the third year of the contract, \$1,500,000 if such termination occurs in the final year of the contract, \$1,000,000 if such termination occurs in the third year of the contract, \$1,000 if such termination occurs in the third year of the contract, \$1,000 if such termination occurs in the third year of the contract, \$1,000 if such termination occurs in the third year of the contract, plus a pro-rated annual bonus; and continued p